Obituary | Richard Gill Waldron

 Richard loved hiking the Hualapai Mountains, exploring the Arizona countryside on frequent road trips, as well as fulfilling a spiritual journey within.
 He was most known by his family and friends for his kind and compassionate spirit, his non-judgmental attitude toward all, as well as his devotion and love for his family.
 He was a cool cat!

-Richard Waldron is survived by a wife; Tina Waldron, five children; Richard Waldron, Sheri Waldron, Levi Savage Waldron, Marc Norris and Dakota Dill Waldron (in loving memory).
-Richard also leaves behind sister; Laurie Waldron-Retzer, several grandchildren, nieces, nephews, cousins and friends as well as ex-wives; Marylyn Ann Waldron (in loving memory), Kathy Reese and Natalie Chamberlain Baxter.
+Richard Waldron is survived by a wife; Tina Waldron, eight children; Richard Waldron, Sheri Waldron, Levi Savage Waldron, Marc Norris, John Price, Christopher Price (in loving memory), David Price and Dakota Gill Waldron (in loving memory).
+Richard also leaves behind brothers and sister; Laurie Waldron-Retzer, Gaylord Steeley, Pat Larken, and Russ Steeley, 10 grandchildren, two great-grandchildren, nieces, nephews, cousins and friends as well as ex-wives; Marylyn Ann Waldron (in loving memory), Kathy Reese and Natalie Chamberlain Baxter.

 A memorial service will be held at 1 p.m.
 Saturday, Dec, 8, 2018 at the Church of Jesus Christ of Latter-day Saints, 3180 Rutherford St., Kingman, Arizona 86401.